-It's also around this time that the headgear male deer spent all summer growing suddenly become completely worthless.
+Additionally, as behavior patterns begin their rapid transformation, the headgear male deer spent all summer growing suddenly becomes completely worthless.
 The pedicle begins to lose its grip and shed antlers eventually pop free of the animal's head.
-To witness a deer shed falling is a rare sight, but it is captured on video by humans or trail cameras sometimes.
-This video shows a mule deer's antler coming free with a mighty headshake.
+To witness a deer shed falling is a rare sight, but on rare occasion, humans are able to capture the special moment with well-placed trail cameras.
+This video shows a mule deer's antler coming free as it shakes its head.

 Shed hunting doesn't get much easier than that.
 Why can't we have that kind of luck when out looking for tines every spring?
-It truly is that extensive and long antler growth cycle ends with these pieces of bones discarded in bedding areas and food sources like common trash.
+It's hard to believe that extensive antler growth cycle ends with bucks discarding those bones in bedding and feeding areas like common trash.
 However, nature's perfect design means the antlers then provide calcium and other nutrients to a plethora of other animals.
-Unless of course, a shed hunter finds it picks it up first.
+Unless, of course, a shed hunter finds it picks it up first.

 As sad as it is to see hunting season coming to an end, we do enjoy getting outside and hiking to look for deer antlers every spring.
 It's a good way to scout public land and to see what animals will survive to grow new antlers next season.
 Also, matching up a set of sheds is a tremendous challenge that can be extremely rewarding.